SERVICES AND FEES

 PLEASE NOTE: Effective January 1,2023, Heartland Psychology will be increasing its counselling fees from $200 to $220 per 50-minute session.
 This is in line with the Psychologists' Association of Alberta recommended fee schedule for psychologists.

-Our Master of Counselling practicum students are available to support adolescents and adults with anxiety, depression, and relational concerns utilizing a trauma-informed approach.
+Our Mental Health Therapists are available to support adolescents and adults with anxiety, depression, and relational concerns utilizing a trauma-informed approach.

 What is an assessment?

 A psychoeducational assessment is a one-on-one, individualized testing process performed by a psychologist.
 They are designed to measure and observe behavior, attention, learning, and socio-emotional and cognitive functioning, and typically include standardized measures of intellectual functioning, academic achievement, attention, and behavior.
 Psychological assessments are often used to arrive at (or rule out) a diagnosis and can help guide treatment planning.

 Schools and/or parents typically request psychoeducational assessments for children to answer questions like, "why does my child struggle with attention?" and "why is my child receiving low grades at school?" (among others).
 Parents will often notice their child having difficulty with reading, writing, math, or attention/focus, and seek a psychoeducational assessment to explore possible learning or attention disorders.

 Adults also request psychological assessments.
 Often, adults present with concerns related to inattention, focus, and distractibility, and seek out an assessment to explore possible attention disorders.